toujames/Group-9-Senior-1/README.md

 # Group-9-Senior-1

+The project is to make an autonomous car that will follow a track.

-This repository contains all the programs to make the robot work
+This repository contains all the programs needed to make the robot work.

 # Sensors
 * [Pixy](http://charmedlabs.com/default/pixy-cmucam5/)